uber-go/guide/style.md

 concrete lists, but other methods may be for the lists' indirect use, and others just for testing.

-Every future version of `List` is obliged indefinitely to embed `AbstractList`, eliminating the possibility of replacing the implementation with an alternative in a future version.
+Every future version of `ConceteList` is obliged indefinitely to embed `AbstractList`, eliminating the possibility of replacing the implementation with an alternative in a future version.